60+ Surprising Employee Layoff Statistics for 2023

 “At times, we have been acquiring a company almost every other week,” the memo stated that the company was “running hard to build the infrastructure necessary to support this growth.”

 According to Backstage Capital Company founder Arlan Hamilton, the investment company, led by underrepresented founders, eliminated all of its operational personnel on 27 June 2022 because of fundraising challenges.
-Additionally, the company reduced its workforce by 75%, moving from 12 employees to 3.
-It is still working to raise around $30 million in an opportunity fund.
+Additionally, around 500 companies reduced their workforce by 75% resulting fired employees by 224,503 employees.

 #30.
 Due to a continuous decline in business, Peloton Company fired approximately 2,800 employees in February 2022, including 20% of its corporate staff.